rackerlabs/support-how-to/content/how-to/managed-operations/properties-of-rdbmss-and-nosql-databases/index.md

 ### Properties of relational databases

-Relational databases are efficient systems, which makes them a common choice for storing financial records, logistical information, personnel data, and other information in new databases.
+Relational Database Management Systems (RDBMS) are efficient and a common choice for storing financial records, logistical information, personnel data, and other information in new databases.
 Because they are easier to understand and use than NoSQL databases, relational databases also